 - 6.4.1 The ordinary meetings of the General Assembly are held twice a year.
 One meeting is held during the first half of the year in order to approve the annual accounts of the immediate past financial year and confirm (as a legal requirement) approval of the budget of the current financial year.
-The second ordinary meeting is held during the second half of the year in order to approve the budget for the following year. - 6.4.2 Special meetings of the General Assembly may be called by the Board or upon request of at least one-fifth of all Voting Members, or at the request of the Financial Auditor.
-Such meetings are scheduled to take place within two calendar months after such decision or request with the required quorum has been received. - 6.4.3 Notifications are sent by the Board to all Voting Members at least 30 days prior to the specified date of an Ordinary or Special General Assembly.
-Notifications are sent by e-mail to the address the Voting Member has supplied to the Board.
-The invitations and the meeting agenda are sent at least 15 days prior to the specified date of the General Assembly. - 6.4.4 a) The GPC prepares and approves the agenda for the General Assembly. - b) If at least one-twentieth of the Voting Members submit in writing to the Board, at least 60 days prior to an ordinary meeting, a request to include an item in the agenda, this is included, provided the subject is within the competency of the General Assembly.
-In addition to this, Voting Members numerically representing at least 1/20 of all Voting Members can submit a written request to the Board, on at least 60 days notice prior to the General Assembly meeting, to include a specific matter on the agenda of the General Assembly for advice.
-In the case of such a request, the Board decides, within its own discretion, whether or not to agree to such a request at its next Board meeting. - 6.4.5 Except where the LCEA or these Articles of Association provide otherwise, decisions are taken with a quorum of one-third of the Voting Members, and by simple majority of the votes cast by the Voting Members present or represented.
-A simple majority of the votes cast means that absent Voting Members or abstentions are neither counted in the numerator nor denominator.
+The second ordinary meeting is held during the second half of the year in order to approve the budget for the following year. - 6.4.2 Special meetings of the General Assembly may be called by the Board whenever the interests of the Organisation so require.
+A special meeting shall be called by the Board upon request of at least one-fifth of all Voting Members.
+Such meetings are scheduled to take place within two calendar months after such request with the required quorum has been received. - 6.4.3 General Assembly meetings shall be convened by or on behalf of the Board of Directors by e-mail to the address the Voting Member has supplied to the Board at least 15 calendar days before the meeting.
+The convening notice shall indicate the agenda, date, place and time decided by the Board. - 6.4.4 The GPC prepares the agenda for the General Assembly and the Board approves the agenda.
+If at least one-twentieth of the Voting Members submit in writing to the Board a request to include an item in the agenda of the General Assembly, this item shall be included on the agenda of the next General Assembly meeting for which the invitation has not yet been sent out, provided the subject is within the competency of the General Assembly. - 6.4.5 Except where the CCA or these Articles of Association provide otherwise, decisions are taken with a quorum of one-third of the Voting Members, and by simple majority (more than 50%) of the votes cast by the Voting Members present or represented.
+Abstentions, blank and invalid votes are neither counted in the numerator nor denominator, irrespective of the nature of the decision.